-Specifically, in 2023, WTW analyzed information regarding the pay practices of a compensation peer group (as described below) to assist the Compensation Committee in determining pay for our CEO and CFO.
-WTW also advised the Company with respect to the letter agreement with Mr. Scheirman pertaining to retention compensation adjustments.
+Specifically, in 2024, WTW analyzed information regarding the pay practices of a compensation peer group (as described below) to assist the Compensation Committee in determining pay for our CEO and CFO.
 In addition, the Company analyzed the pay practices of similarly sized general industry companies identified by WTW to assist the Compensation Committee in determining pay for our other executive officers.
-The compensation data resulting from this analysis was considered by the Compensation Committee in making 2024 executive compensation decisions including the executive leadership transition in early 2024.
+The compensation data resulting from this analysis was considered by the Compensation Committee in making 2024 executive compensation decisions, including the executive leadership transition in early 2024.

-The Compensation Committee reviewed and modified our compensation peer group in 2023.
-WTW made recommendations to update the peer group based on changes in Revenue and EBITDA as well as identifying public companies operating in a similar industry.
-As a result, 10 companies were removed from and 13 companies were added to the peer group.
+The Compensation Committee reviewed and affirmed our compensation peer group in 2024 and no changes were made.
 The compensation peer group is comprised of companies that meet at least one of the following criteria: